thedataquarry/rustinpieces/pieces/mock_data/README.md

 | 100000     | 7.28 sec  | 2.34 sec (**3.1x**)  | 0.27 sec (**27.0x**) |
 | 1000000    | 69.91 sec | 20.29 sec (**3.4x**) | 1.16 sec (**60.3x**) |

-Even the unoptimized Rust code is multiple times faster than the Python code, the more data we're dealing with the bigger this difference will be.
+Even the unoptimized Rust code is multiple times faster than the Python code.
+The more data we're dealing with the bigger this difference will be.